anand1st/sshd-shell-spring-boot/README.md

 ### Note
 Versions < 2.1 are deprecated and unsupported.
 The artifact above supports the following functionalities:

+### Version 3.7
+Running with latest jline 3.10.0 and Apache SSHD version 2.2.0 and some code refactoring and cleanup.
+Fixed bug with exception handling of ShellException and IllegalArgumentException in methods with SshdShellCommand annotation.
+These exceptions can now be safely thrown and handled correctly by the CommandExecutor.
+Other exceptions are considered unexpected and will result in a error log.

 ### Version 3.6
 Getting a user's root directory for the purposes of SCP/SFTP is now made easier with the following approach: